davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/doc/OpenCPI_zrf8_48dr_Developers_Guide.rst

 **GOAL:**

-- Modify the PS core IP from the :ref:`dev-Enable-OpenCPI-HDL-Control-Plane` section, to add the ports necessary to support enabling the OpenCPI Data Plane
+- Modify the PS core IP from the :ref:`dev-Configure-PS-for-CP` section, to add the ports necessary to support enabling the OpenCPI Data Plane

 - Re-generate the PS core IP output products